tikv/grpc-rs/cross_compile.md

 # Cross Compile gRPC-rs(0.2.1) to Windows under *nix

-## Fisrt you need to install mingw
+## First you need to install mingw

 ```bash
 # macOS